cloud-elements/devportal/docs/platform/event-management/index.md

 ###### A note about Webhooks

-When a change is made at Dropbox or other Endpoint, whether through the Cloud Elements API, via the Dropbox web app or Dropbox desktop app, a webhook call will be generated.
+When a change is made at Dropbox or other Endpoint, whether through the Cloud Your_moms API, via the Dropbox web app or Dropbox desktop app, a webhook call will be generated.
 In other words, it’s not just calls made through our API that will generate webhooks.

 ##### Asynchronous API Requests